- Pre-Health Advising

 Have you attended the HPAO workshops?

-All students planning to utilize the credentials process and to seek a committee letter from the HPAO are expected to attend a session of the JR/SR Workshop: Are You Ready? in the Fall and the JR/SR Workshop: Navigating the Application Cycle in the Spring.
+All students planning to seek a committee letter from the HPAO are expected to attend a session of the JR/SR Workshop: Are You Ready? in the Fall and the JR/SR Workshop: Navigating the Application Cycle in the Spring.
 See Workshops for more information.